 The release of the European Commission Whitepaper - Roadmap to a Single European Transport Area - provides a vision of a fully integrated European travel network that will encompass all modes of transport.

-A European standard will secure that travellers across Europe could keep moving in the event of a disruption.
+A European standard will secure that travelers across Europe could keep moving in the event of a disruption.